Functional Central Limit Theorems for Wigner Matrices: Main results

 \subsection{Computation of the expectations and variances in the mesoscopic regime}

 Theorem~\ref{theo:CLT} identified the expectations and the variances of the limiting processes \(\xi_\mathrm{tr},\xi_\mathrm{d},\xi_\mathrm{od}\) in terms of the test function \(f\).
 In case of mesoscopic test functions of the form \(f(x) = g(N^a(x-E)) \) with some scaling exponent \(a\), reference energy \(E\in [-2,2]\) and a compactly supported function \(g\in H_0^2(\R)\), we may compute the leading terms of the variances in terms of \(g\).
 The result is different in the bulk (\(\abs{E}<2-\epsilon \) for any $\epsilon>0$ independent of $N$) and at the edge (\(E=\pm2\)), therefore here we explicitly distinguish these two regimes.
 We note, however, that all error terms in our main Theorem~\ref{theo:CLT} are valid uniformly in $E$, so this distinction is made here only in order to obtain simple limiting formulas.
+The proofs of the following two propositions follows from Theorem~\ref{theo:CLT} by simple mechanical computations, and so omitted.
 The variances can be conveniently expressed in terms of the \(L^2\) and \(\dot H^{1/2}\) inner products

 \begin{proposition}[Bulk scaling asymptotics] Fix an \(a\in (0,1) \) and an $\epsilon>0$ (independent of $N$).
 Then for any \(\abs{E}\le 2-\epsilon\), the variances and expectation in Theorem~\ref{theo:CLT} have the following large \(N\) asymptotic behaviour